bioinform/somaticseq/README.md

   z = (s - expected) / np.sqrt(n1*n2*(n1+n2+1)/12.0)
 ```

+## Run SomaticSeq modules seperately
+Most SomaticSeq modules can be run on their own.
+Some may be useful in debugging context.
+See [this page](MODULES.md) for your options.

 ## Dockerized workflows and pipelines

 ### To run somatic mutation callers and then SomaticSeq